 where the target species is also managed by an adjacent Regional Fisheries Management Organisation or similar organisation, a description of that neighbouring fishery sufficient to allow the Scientific Committee to formulate its advice in accordance with paragraph 8.

 provide a commitment in its proposal to implement the Data Collection Plan for the exploratory fishery developed in accordance with paragraph 9, should the Commission approve fishing in accordance with the Fisheries Operation Plan.

+5bis.
+Where two or more SPRFMO Members or CNCPs are seeking to participate in an exploratory fishery for the same or overlapping fishery, area and timeframe, all reasonable efforts shall be made by all the participant of the proposed fishery to jointly submit the Fisheries Operation Plan described in paragraph 5. the Fisheries Operation Plan of paragraph 5 shall be jointly submitted by all the participants in the proposed fishery.
+To facilitate the development of joint Fisheries Operations Plans, Members and CNPCs seeking to fish in such an exploratory fishery shall submit no less than 120 days in advance of the next meeting of the Scientific Committee a succinct description of their intended Fisheries Operation Plan for information purposes, using the templates developed by the Scientific Committee.

+5ter.
+Paragraph 5bis shall not apply to Fisheries Operation Plans for the same or overlapping fishery, area and timeframe already approved by the Commission that have not expired, except with the agreement of all the participants in the fishery which recognize ongoing efforts by the current participant.

-The requirements in paragraphs 5 shall be considered as a proposal for the next annual meeting of the Commission and will be made available to all Members and CNCPs in accordance with the Rules of Procedure.
+The requirements in paragraphs 5 and 5bis shall be considered as a proposal for the next annual meeting of the Commission and will be made available to all Members and CNCPs in accordance with the Rules of Procedure.